archegos-labs/platform/README.md

 * [Security Groups](https://docs.aws.amazon.com/vpc/latest/userguide/security-group-rules.html)

-## Github Actions

-We're using the familiar good ole PR based workflow.
-This means IaC changes are validated and planned in the PR and once approved the infrastructure is deployed/applied on merge to main.
-The workflow is as follows:

-1. Infrastructure changes are made on a branch and a PR is created against main
-1. Terragrunt validate and plan are run on any changes.
-1. Validation and planning are run on every push to a branch
-1. Reviews and approvals are applied.
-Once the PR is approved, the PR is merged into main
-1. IaC changes from the PR merge are then applied.

-### Authentication & Authorization

-AWS is accessed from GitHub Actions using OpenID Connect.
-GitHub acts as an Identity Provider (IDP) and AWS as a Service Provider (SP).
-Authentication happens on GitHub, and then GitHub “passes” our user to an AWS account, saying that “this is really John Smith”, and AWS performs the “authorization“, that is, AWS checks whether this John Smith can create new resources.

 ## Service Mesh

+Our next step on the journey of getting Kubeflow up on AWS is setting up [Istio](https://istio.io/latest/docs/overview/what-is-istio/)
-[Istio](https://istio.io/latest/docs/overview/what-is-istio/) is used for the service mesh layer.
-Istio’s powerful features provide a uniform and efficient way to secure, connect, and monitor services.
-Istio is the path to load balancing, service-to-service authentication, and monitoring – with few or no service code changes.
-It gives you:
+Istio’s powerful features that provide a uniform and efficient way to secure, connect, and monitor services.
+Kubeflow is a collection of tools, frameworks and services that are stiched together to provide a seamless ML platform under Istio.
+Below are some of the features Kubeflow leverages,

 1. Secure service-to-service communication in a cluster with mutual TLS encryption, strong identity-based authentication and authorization